TIX on the Square

 When superimposed on our city it represents the world's largest "e".

-The "e" design doubles as a map that can include coloured dots to guide people to where places are.
+The "e" design doubles as a map that can guide people to destinations.

 This is intended to help residents, immigrants and visitors find Edmonton's attractions and festivals.

-Our images are custom designed and screen printed by hand in Edmonton onto soft breathable 100% cotton T-shirts.
+Our images are custom designed and screen printed onto T-shirts, hoodies, mugs and stickers.

 Our products were featured by Make Something Edmonton and Edmonton Made